karatelabs/karate/README.md

 Then match cat.kittens contains { id: 42, name: '#string' }
 ```

-It is worth mentioning that to do the equivalent of the last line in Java, you would typically have to
-traverse 2 Java Objects, one of which is within a list, and you would have to check for nulls as well.
+It is worth mentioning that to do the equivalent of the last line in Java, you would typically have to traverse 2 Java Objects, one of which is within a list, and you would have to check for nulls as well.

-When you use Karate, all your data assertions can be done in pure JSON and without needing a thick
-forest of companion Java objects.
-And when you [`read`](#read) your JSON objects from (re-usable) files,
-even complex response payload assertions can be accomplished in just a single line of Karate-script.
+When you use Karate, all your data assertions can be done in pure JSON and without needing a thick forest of companion Java objects.
+And when you [`read`](#read) your JSON objects from (re-usable) files, even complex response payload assertions can be accomplished in just a single line of Karate-script.

+Refer to this [case study](https://twitter.com/KarateDSL/status/873035687817117696) for how dramatic the reduction of lines of code can be.

 #### `match contains only`
 For those cases where you need to assert that **all** array elements are present but in **any order**